Getting Comfortable Being Uncomfortable

 Rob Pickels 09:33

-he looked at me for what it’s worth.
-Like like,
+He looked at me for what it’s worth, just so you know.

-no, no. Are you planning to take the time off because you’re not racing?
-Nobody.
-Most of us are racing anytime soon.
-So let your mind like let things go for a while.
-Don’t take that attitude that I found myself getting caught up in when I was still racing a lot this time of year which was oh my god, I can’t even be around people because I want to avoid at any risk of getting sick because I got to go to Masters nationals and all this stuff, and that’s the antithesis of what you should be doing this time of years, you should be with family, you should be relaxing, you should be enjoying yourself.
-You should maybe even be eating a little too much if you know like just let loose a little bit.
+No, you’re planning to take the time off because you’re not racing, nobody – most of us are racing anytime soon so let your mind…like let things go for a while, don’t take that attitude that I found myself getting caught up in when I was still racing a lot this time of year which was “oh my god, I can’t even be around people because I want to avert at any risk of getting sick because I got to go to Masters nationals and all this stuff”, and that’s the antithesis of what you should be doing this time of year.
+You should be with family, you should be relaxing, you should be enjoying yourself.
+You should maybe even be eating a little too much if, you know, like just let loose a little bit.

 Grant Holicky 10:17